Chapter 9.85

 (3) Vehicle trespass is a misdemeanor.
 [Ord.
 562 § 3, 2012]

-(2) For this section, “nonresidential public property” means any street, sidewalk, Burien public park, or any other open area where Burien or another governmental agency has a property interest, including easements.
-“Nonresidential public property” does not include apartments, houses, or other fixed residential living quarters owned or leased by Burien.
+(b) “Nonresidential public property” means any Burien park, street, sidewalk, or any other open area where Burien or another governmental agency has a property interest, including easements.
+“Nonresidential public property” does not include apartments, houses, other fixed residential living quarters owned or leased by Burien or King County, or locations explicitly excluded from this definition by the city manager or city council.

 9.85.200 Theft and possession of stolen property – Adopted by reference.